MaayanLab/software-testing/2-functional-testing/README.md

 submit_btn.click()
 ```

-## Let's write a functional test
+## An automation script to print enrichment scores

-Here is a stub for testing Enrichr's user interface.
-Let's complete it:
+Before we can test Enrichr's interface, we need to learn to navigate it.
+Let's complete this stub to perform crisp set enrichment, select a library, and hover over the results:

 ```python
 import unittest